slacker525600/chi_music_hackathon_stylizer/README.md

     sort of working towards that, but not there save feature after processing one song, dont do it again. check if timbre methodology actually makes sense...

+currently investigating loris, as it appears to have the closet starting point to what I am looking for. should be interesting need to investigate differences between representations, how to use the the libs interchangably or to switch over what I have.. we shall see.